 In December 2020, we signed an agreement to implement the Tecsys Itopia® platform, a best in class healthcare logistics 'software as a service' platform, to replace our warehouse management system.
 Tecsys Inc. is an industry-leading supply chain management software company and its technology stack will provide us with enhanced warehouse management and transportation management capabilities as well as end-to-end analytics and business intelligence.
-Our first client is expected to be live on our new warehouse management system in May 2022.
+Our first client went live on our new warehouse management system in the fourth quarter of Fiscal 2022 and implementations will continue throughout Fiscal 2023.

 In our specialized transportation segment, we have a comprehensive shipping and tracking information management system, the core of which, Andlauer Transportation Logistics Automation System ("ATLAS"), is internally developed and supported.
 ATLAS is a fully integrated system that supports our finance, administration, operations, sales, and client service departments.
 A key feature of ATLAS is the ability to manage all shipments regardless of mode or size, giving full scanning, tracing, rating, and reporting capabilities while products are in storage as well as in transit.
 ATLAS's track and trace system allows clients to attain temperature monitoring data and shipment status information, including pickup date and time, linehaul scans, out for delivery scans, delivery scans, proof of delivery and appointment details on-line or through our client service department.
-This service is essential to clients in need of just-in-time delivery, increased security and full access to shipment information.
+This service is essential to clients in need of justin-time delivery, increased security and full access to shipment information.
 We are able to track and report on the progress and temperature of each shipment as it moves along our Canada-wide network by using global positioning systems.